Replacing PLCs for executing the same program

-When we are using any PLC, it can breaks for some reasons.
-Some of the reaons could be for example:
+When we are using any PLC, it can break for some reason.
+Some of the reasons could be for example:

 problems with a field device